 Dissolvable stitches are treated by the body as foreign objects that don’t belong.
-The immune system generates an inflammatory response in order to dissolve, or eradicate, the perceived invasion.
-For this reason, dissolvable stitches may create more scarring than non-absorbable ones do.
-That is why they are most often used internally instead of externally.
+The immune system generates an inflammatory response to dissolve, or eradicate, the perceived invasion.

-- synthetic polymer materials, such as polydioxanone, polyglycolic acid, polyglyconate, polylactic acid, and polydioxanone
+- synthetic polymer materials, such as polydioxanone, polyglycolic acid, polyglyconate, and polylactic acid

-- natural materials, such as purified catgut, collagen, sheep intestines, cow intestines, and silk (though stitches made of the latter are usually treated as permanent)
+- natural materials, such as purified catgut, collagen, sheep intestines, cow intestines, and silk (though stitches made of silk are usually treated as permanent)